yeahdongcn/RSCameraSwitchSample/README.md

 RSCameraSwitchSample
 ====================

-A pure code implement of http://dribbble.com/shots/929359-Camera-Switch
+A pure code implementation of http://dribbble.com/shots/929359-Camera-Switch

 The image below is what this control looks in dribbble